 Do you offer Glycine, too?

-Answers and points.
+Answers:

-Yes, I provide you with the specification and price.
+Yes.
+Here’s the specification and price.
 (1)

-Yes, we have different grades of Glycine.
+Yes.
+We have different grades of Glycine.
 What is your application?
 (3)

-Yes, we have different grades?
-What is your application?
-Is there a specific rational behind? [do you start a new project, need a second supplier or something else?
-We have also one form of Glycine which may improve your process efficiency.
-And all with full regulatory and documentary support.
-Our excipients increase your control over your formulation.
+Yes.
+We have different grades.
+What are your specific criteria?
+For instance, are you starting a new project or do you need a second supplier?
+One form of Glycine may even improve your process efficiency.
+Our excipients increase your control over your formulation with full regulatory and documentary support.
 (10)

 4. Question: